What are carbohydrates?

 When to eat your carbohydrates

-There’s no hard and fast rule about when to eat carbohydrates, but each day it’s good for your child to have three regular meals and some nutritious snacks.
+As a general guide, it’s good for your child to have 3 regular meals and some nutritious snacks each day.
 This way, your child gets an even spread of energy from carbohydrates across the day.

 It’s always best to consider a food’s nutritional value before looking at its GI value.
-Low-GI foods are generally healthier than high-GI foods, but this isn’t always the case.
-For example, potato chips often have a low GI, and watermelon has a high GI.
-But watermelon is healthier because it’s packed with nutrients.
+Low-GI foods are generally healthier than high-GI foods, but not always.
+For example, chocolate has a low GI, and watermelon has a high GI.
+But watermelon is healthier because it’s packed with nutrients, whereas chocolate is high in saturated fat.

 If you swap at least half your carbohydrate food choices for lower-GI options, your whole family can reap the benefits.